mavlink/MAVSDK-docs/en/cpp/README.md

 It enables programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.
 The C++ library is very performant, and can be used to enable tasks like computer vision, obstacle avoidance, and route planning.

-Developers can extend the SDK, using plugins to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).
+Developers can extend the SDK, using plugins to add any other required MAVLink API (for example, to integrate a flight stack with custom cameras, gimbals, or other hardware over MAVLink).

 The core library is used to provide the underlying implementation of the other MAVSDK libraries - e.g. [MAVSDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html).